TIME TO READ: 4m 15s

 One of the major elements of any stone cladding installation is the foundation, especially when using a natural stone material.

 Whether you’re stone cladding the façade of a building or a garden retaining wall, a solid footing is necessary to support the wall.
-Equally important is the substrate the cladding is adhered to.
+If your substrate is of poor quality, the end result will be compromised.

 If you are building a new concrete wall, you need to allow the concrete to cure for 6 weeks before installation.
 This wall should have a wood float finish and be free of any laitance, such as cement or aggregate.